holoviz/hvplot/doc/user_guide/index.rst

   How to generate subplots and grids.

 * `Streaming <Streaming.html>`_
-  How to use HvPlot for streaming plots with the streamz library.
+  How to use hvPlot for streaming plots with the streamz library.

 * `Gridded Data <Gridded_Data.html>`_
-  How to use HvPlot for plotting XArray-based gridded data.
+  How to use hvPlot for plotting XArray-based gridded data.

 * `Statistical Plots <Statistical_Plots.html>`_
   A number of statistical plot types modeled on the pandas.plotting module.